bbauska/meta-react-basics/README.md

   alt="."
   width="80%" />
 </p>
-Finally, you can find the projects get happy or L at dot com slash cook pete with a capital C and capital P slash react dash player.
+<p>Finally, you can find the projects get happy or L at dot com slash cook pete with a capital C and capital P slash react dash player.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s16-g.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->